thuSkywalker/Devguide/book/simulation-gazebo.md

 ## Running the Simulation

-Run the PX4 SITL with the Iris configuration in the Firmware directory:
+Run the PX4 SITL with one of the airframes (Quads, planes and VTOL are supported, including optical flow):

 ### Quadrotor